citadelofcode/proteus/README.md

 })
 ```

-The handler function must accept two parameters - pointer to a HttpRequest and pointer to a HttpResponse instance.
+The handler function must accept two parameters - reference to an instance each of `proteus.HttpRequest` and  `proteus.HttpResponse`.
 It must return an error.

 ## HTTP Version Compatibility